FAQ Home

 Students do not register directly for ACCESS Virtual Learning courses.
 All course enrollments must be submitted through the student's local school, typically by a school counselor or designated school representative.
 Students interested in taking an ACCESS course should contact their school counselor or administrator for enrollment information.

 Successful online learners are typically self-motivated, organized, and willing to take responsibility for their learning.
-They manage their time effectively, communicate regularly with teachers and facilitators, and are comfortable using technology to complete coursework and access resources.
+They manage their time effectively, communicate regularly, and seek help when needed.

 - Stay on pace with assignments and deadlines